 This summer you’ll have the ability to change lives – three billion of them – one line of code at a time.
-The Mifos Initiative will be participating in Google Summer of Code for the seventh time.
+The Mifos Initiative will be participating in Google Summer of Code for the ninth time.
 You’ll have the have the chance to build web and mobile apps for digital financial services or contribute to our award-winning Mifos X open source technology platform powered by Apache Fineract or brand new Apache Fineract CN application framework for digital financial services.
 Google Summer of Code is a global program sponsored by Google that offers students stipends to write code for open source projects.
-Students accepted to the program will spend their summers coding from May 14th to August 14th and upon successful evaluation, receive a stipend provided by Google.
-For full details on GSoC, read the FAQ and browse the program timeline – student applications are open from March 12 now through March 27!
+Students accepted to the program will spend their summers coding from May 18th to August 17th and upon successful evaluation, receive a stipend provided by Google.
+For full details on GSoC, read the FAQ and browse the program timeline – student applications are open from March 16 through March 31!
 You can apply from our organization page.

 Financial inclusion is a proven tool for helping the poor escape the grips of poverty and create a more dignified life for themselves and their families.
 You may wonder how technology can help a loan officer traveling out on a motorbike collecting payments on a tiny loan to a group of women.
 You’ll be astounded at the dramatic impact technology can have and as part of our project you have the unique chance to utilize cutting-edge technologies like cloud computing and mobile banking to scale the impact of financial inclusion.